Policy number: CS-1506-2017

 8.1 Revision Date

-The Chief Information Officer will review this policy every three years or earlier where required.
+The Chief Information Officer will review this policy every five years or earlier where required.

 - SS-3200-3206 Student Behaviour Policy